mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Even though it didn't feel like it, I have done quite a lot today.
 Starting with deploying my latest application, I read and learned about OOP concepts in JS and then had a good start to my Todo List project.
 Already starting to see some concrete results in an hour makes me feel accomplished.

 **Link to work:** [Top Pancakes](https://top-pancakes.herokuapp.com/)

+### Day 45: February 28, 2021

+**Today's Progress**:

+* Improve To-Do list project

+**Thoughts:** The more I work with DOM-related stuff, the more I feel like there needs to be an easier way to generate all this.
+I am sure all these frameworks out there will make my life much easier and I can't wait to learn about them.
+Fortunately, React JS section is coming up soon.

+**Link to work:** None